 There was no better word that would explain this other than clarity-after I realized this.
 It’s like your mind suddenly opens up and is ready to absorb x10 more knowledge.
 There are many other benefits to opening your mind and allowing different perspectives to enter your brain and be identified.
 We cannot ultimately solve every problem in nature or nature itself, but we can at least try to explore it an particular contexts.
 Once we limit and isolate a particular context, we can then focus on different perspectives on how to tackle the understanding and/or possibly find a solution for the problem that this particular context is trying to solve.

 There are a lot of problems and blockers with this, but according to me the biggest asset that we have as an advantage compared to other species in this case is working to our disadvantage.
 I can already imagine a lot of you rolling your eyes.
 But, let’s look at it from this perspective.
 When presented with a new point of view that is unknown to you.
 Instead of embracing it and evaluate it trough several parameter that matter to you (intuition, data, logical deduction etc.) and deciding that this is something that you’re willing to accept or not based on the previous criteria.
-Your frontal brain fires up with it’s evolutionary programming and immediately goes to work to find a way to keep yor current state (because it’s safe, it’s something you can rely on).
-This is bassically how some psychadelic drugs work: they numb (shut down) the defending part of the brain that serves as a guard and tends to overthink everything and with that it allows many different areas of the brain to make connections.
-Connections that haven’t exiayed before.
-That’s why you see so many people come to break-trough realizations while on LSD.
+Your frontal brain fires up with it’s evolutionary programming and immediately goes to work to find a way to keep your current state (because it’s safe, it’s something you can rely on).
+The more time you’ve spent on holding on to this idea, or way of working the more evident this is.

 The earthquake (just when you thought you had it all figured out)